 Besides, It’s almost just like the Knight on the chessboard.
-While all other pieces move in straight angles, it moves in an L and may through you off.
+While all other pieces move in straight angles, they move in an L and may throw you off.

 The half guard effectively slows the match down and takes the dynamic and quick movement out of the equation.
 Congratulations to you if that suits your game and body type correctly.

-Otherwise, the half guard is a paradoxical position in Brazilian jiu-jitsu because it can either be the best possible position to pass your opponent guard or also the best position to sweep your opponent.
+Otherwise, the half guard is a paradoxical position in Brazilian jiu-jitsu because it can be the best possible position to pass your opponent’s guard or the best position to sweep your opponent.

-Thus, if the top BJJ player arrives to control the bottom player’s head and shoulders, he goes so far as executing the guard passing.
-However, the bottom could be denied the head and shoulders control, so in this case, the half guard will be the best sweeping position.
+Thus, if the top BJJ player arrives to control the bottom player’s head and shoulders, he goes so far as to execute the guard passing.
+However, the bottom could be denied the head and shoulders control, so the half guard will be the best sweeping position in this case.

-To build a tough half guard BJJ, you must remember the abovementioned points.
-And don’t forget to constantly drill and application in sparring.
+To build a tough half-guard BJJ, you must remember the abovementioned points.
+And don’t forget to drill and apply in sparring constantly.